 You can shop anywhere in Scotland.
 The smaller the town you pick, the more charming the product.
-But the downside also being that by 5pm, everything shuts.
+But the downside also is that by 5 pm, everything shuts.
 So hit the shops early!
 From woolens to handmade wooden products, Scotland is the epitome of tourist shopping.

 If you feel like picking up something truly unique, then pick up the Scottish kilt for more adventurous travelers and a bagpipe, if you are musically inclined.

-And before the list ends, no trip, and we repeat no trip, is complete without picking up some of the most amazing single malt that Scotland is most famous for.
+And before the list ends, no trip, and we repeat no trip, is complete without picking up some of the most amazing single malts that Scotland is most famous for.